MobileTeleSystems/onetl/mddocs/docs/en/full_install.md

 pip install onetl[spark,files,kerberos]
 ```

-#### WARNING
+!!! warning

     This method consumes a lot of disk space, and requires for Java & Kerberos libraries to be installed into your OS.